Securities Trading

 Simultaneous delivery and payment at Transport + Authorization

-The seller's custodial account on Base holds the tokenized security — typically an ERC-3643 permissioned token issued by a transfer agent (Securitize, Figure Markets, Tokeny) that maintains an on-chain identity registry.
+The seller's custodial account on Ethereum holds the tokenized security — typically an ERC-3643 permissioned token issued by an SEC-registered transfer-agent function.
+Securitize LLC is the dominant industry actor for tokenized private funds [VERIFY current market share]; Tokeny SA, Backed Finance, and other ERC-3643-pattern transfer-agent / issuer-platform vendors fit the same architectural role, and traditional fund administrators (SS&C, U.S. Bank Global Fund Services, Apex Group's tokenization arm) have entered the space [VERIFY current production deployments].
+The transfer agent maintains an on-chain identity registry alongside its statutory off-chain register.
 L4 Account and L5 Application are lit, both above the enforcement line — the seller's identity, the custodian's internal controls, and the transfer agent's record of beneficial ownership are all policy-enforced bank-grade controls, not on-chain code.
-The position is reconciled to the transfer agent's authoritative book; tokenization does not eliminate the transfer agent's SEC-registered role, it relocates the record from a legacy DTC subledger to a public chain while preserving the transfer agent as the legal owner-of-record.
+The position is reconciled to the transfer agent's authoritative book; tokenization does not eliminate the transfer agent's SEC-registered role under §17A(c) of the Exchange Act, it relocates the record from a legacy DTC subledger to a public chain while preserving the transfer agent as the legal owner-of-record.
 Builder: call `isVerified(walletAddress)` on the ERC-3643 identity registry before displaying the position in the seller's UI — a token held by an address that has fallen off the whitelist (expired attestation, revoked qualification) should not be tradable.
 Use Fireblocks, Anchorage, or Copper as the institutional-grade custodian pattern; for self-custody by the beneficial owner, layer a qualified-custodian wrapper (Anchorage Trust, Coinbase Custody Trust) to satisfy SEC Rule 17f-1.
-Compliance officer: the seller's identity posture satisfies C1 (verified institutional investor — QIB, accredited investor, or equivalent), the custodian's license posture satisfies C5 (trust charter, SEC transfer-agent registration under §17A(c)), and recordkeeping obligations under C11 anchor to the custodian's books plus the on-chain position.
+Compliance officer: the seller's identity posture satisfies C1 (verified institutional investor — QIB, accredited investor under 17 C.F.R. § 230.501(a), or equivalent), the custodian's license posture satisfies C5 (trust charter, SEC transfer-agent registration under §17A(c)), and recordkeeping obligations under C11 anchor to the custodian's books plus the on-chain position — the adviser-side parallel obligation is Investment Advisers Act of 1940 §204 (17 C.F.R. § 275.204-2) for the fund's investment adviser.
 GENIUS §9 (custody & recordkeeping) applies where the custodian is also a stablecoin custodian on the cash leg.
-Honesty marker: 'tokenized security' as of April 2026 is narrowly defined — private securities under Reg D/144A and some registered funds have tokenized analogues, but publicly-traded equities on NYSE/NASDAQ remain DTC-settled; this path describes the private-market and alternative-asset end of the atomic DvP story, not the public-equity end.
+Honesty marker: 'tokenized security' as of early 2026 is narrowly defined — private securities under Reg D / 144A and some registered funds have tokenized analogues, but publicly-traded equities on NYSE / NASDAQ remain DTC-settled; this path describes the private-market and alternative-asset end of the atomic DvP story, not the public-equity end.

 Counterparty